PrathameshBhosale108/Cortex-M-Assembly/README.md

 # Cortex-M-Assembly
-This the Repo to learn the funamentals of ARM CORTEX M series assembly.
+This the Repo to learn the fundamentals of ARM CORTEX M series assembly.